 - GAC’s ADiGO driving assistant package is enhanced with Baidu’s cloud computing and intelligent digital marketing solutions;

-- Huawei Lidar technology is integrated in BAIC’s Arcfox S; Huawei’s new-generation Balong 5000 5G chipset that enables 5G and V2X communication for GAC’s BEVs;
+- Huawei Lidar technology is integrated into BAIC’s Arcfox S; Huawei’s new-generation Balong 5000 5G chipset that enables 5G and V2X communication for GAC’s BEVs;

 - Tencent’s SoC has been successfully integrated into several Geely models;